Bulletin de la Société Mycologique de France 52 (3): 330 (1937)

 - Two name changes.

-- Porostereum spadiceum is excluded from the Chicago Checklist.
-The name Stereum spadiceum was misapplied by Moffatt (1909) and early collectors to specimens of Stereum gausapatum.
+- Porostereum spadiceum is excluded from the Chicago Checklist and I would say North America [see that page for more detail].
+The name Stereum spadiceum was misapplied by Moffatt (1909) and other early collectors to specimens of Stereum gausapatum.

 - Related links: